gogodick/gogodick.github.io/_posts/2018-08-20-DPDK-vhostuser-zerocopy.md

 		rte_free(old_vq);
 	}
 ```
 For vq->zmbuf_list, tqh_last should point to the first element.
-But tqh_last is using wrong address after above memory operation.
+But tqh_last is using wrong address after above memory copy operation.
 ```
 #define TAILQ_FIRST(head)   ((head)->tqh_first)
 #define TAILQ_INIT(head) do {                       \